ftp-sync/ftp-sync.github.io/src/_pages/doc/faq.md

 }
 ```

-## What type of report is sent when it is completed ?
+## What type of report is sent when it is completed?

 Here is a mail sample:

 ![](/img/faq/ftpgrab-report-email.png)

-## How can I edit/remove some entries in the database ?
+## How can I edit/remove some entries in the database?

 FTPGrab currently uses the embedded key/value database [bbolt](https://github.com/etcd-io/bbolt){:target="_blank"}.<br />
 You can use [boltBrowser](https://github.com/ShoshinNikita/boltBrowser){:target="_blank"} which is a GUI web-based explorer and editor or [this CLI browser](https://github.com/br0xen/boltbrowser){:target="_blank"} to remove some entries.